Spoiler alert! If you are in a rush and just want to know what the best blender for juicing is, then we recommend the Vitamix 5200 as our top pick.

 The juicing attachment is a centrifugal juicer with an attached waste collection bin.
 It has a 3”-wide chute, and comes with an ungraduated 40oz plastic jug for juice collection, along with a froth separator.
 The centrifugal juicing attachment stands at 17” high but has a much wider countertop footprint at 13 ½” long.

 All of the attachments are dishwasher safe for easy and simple cleanup, so long as it is done soon after use.
 If the dishwasher isn’t an option, there’s an included brush for scrubbing everything down by hand.

 While the product is discontinued, this Breville combination juicer blender is a strong contender for the best juicer blender we’ve seen.
-It’s powerful, sturdy, and well-built, but it does lack consistent customer support and a good warranty.

 - Sturdy design of attachments and sturdy, die-cut base make for secure blending

 - Powerful motor has no issues handling day-to-day tasks